braze-inc/braze-docs/_docs/_hidden/private_betas/adobe.md

 ![Authentication][4]{: style="max-width:60%;"}

 ### Step 4: Create Destination
-Lastly, click Create destination.
-Your destination is now created.
-You can click Save & Exit if you want to activate segments later, or you can select Next to continue the workflow and select segments to Activate.
+Lastly, click __Create destination__.
+Your destination has now been created.
+You can click __Save & Exit__ if you want to activate segments later, or you can select __Next__ to continue the workflow and select segments to Activate.

 ### Step 5: Activate Segments

-To read more about Adobe's Segment activation workflow, visit their [Segment Documentation]().
+Activate the data you have in the Adobe Real-Time CDP by mapping segments to the Braze destination.

+Listed below are the general steps required to activate a segment.
+For thorough guidance on Adobe segments and the segment activation workflow, visit their [Segment Documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate-destinations.html?lang=en#prerequisites).

+1. Select and activate the Braze destination, this will open the Segment Wizard.
+2. Select applicable segments.
+4. Configure scheduling and file names for each segment you export.
+5. Select Attributes to send to Braze.
+6. Review and verify activation.

 ### Step 6: Field Mapping